Arsam Aryandoust

 (he/him)

-I am a Postdoctoral Researcher at the MIT LIDS | Laboratory of Information and Decision Systems, where my focus lies at the intersection of Artificial Intelligence (AI) and Climate Change.
+I am a Postdoctoral Researcher at the MIT Laboratory for Information and Decision Systems, where my focus lies at the intersection of Artificial Intelligence (AI) and Climate Change.
 Before joining MIT, I completed my doctoral studies on AI for the renewable energy transition at ETH Zurich, a topic that continues to inform my current research endeavors.

 My approach is to develop safe and secure AI software that can have an immediate impact in our battle against Climate Change.
 I believe that these solutions require a holistic and interdisciplinary approach, which makes me excited to be located at the new MIT Schwarzman College of Computing.